ChristianWSmith/albion-island-balancer/README.md

      cow_tiles_lymhurst: 18.0
 }
 ```
 This means we should expect to produce ~100 Invisibility Potions each day by configuring our islands as described.
+The algorithm prescribes 39 herb gardens, 7 farm patches, and 2 pastures.
+Note that this is 47 and not 48.
+In this case, the algorithm determined that it couldn't increase throughput by using all 48 plots instead of 47, therefore it decided to "refund" us one plot.

 ## Usage
 Run: